 They are perfect when you're craving a sweet snack.
 In a matter of minutes, you'll be snacking on your own mini version of a homemade pie.

-This is the perfect recipe for busy moms because it only takes minutes to make!
+This recipe is perfect for busy moms because it only takes minutes!

-No need to melt butter, start a deep fryer, or heat up an oven, when you can use canned items and be finished in 10 minutes.
+There is no need to melt butter, start a deep fryer, or heat an oven when you can use canned items and be finished in 10 minutes.

 Here is what you will need: